-Sling Orange and Sling Blue cost $30 each per month, but Sling Orange & Blue is only $45.
-Often times, you’ll find a discount like 40% off the first month of service.
+Sling Orange and Sling Blue cost $35 each per month, but Sling Orange & Blue is only $50.
+And often you’ll find a discount like $10 off the first month of service.

 Sling TV and YouTube TV both have free trial offers.
-Although these offers change periodically, you can usually count on at least five to seven days to test the services before you’re billed.
+Although these offers change periodically, you can usually count on about three to seven days to test the services before you’re billed.

 Just remember to cancel before the trial ends if it doesn’t work out.

 Finding the best live TV streaming service for you will probably come down to the channel lineup.
-YouTube TV’s plan has more than 70 channels for $50/month, while Sling Orange & Blue offers about 55 channels for $45/month.
+YouTube TV’s plan has more than 85 channels for $65 a month, while Sling Orange & Blue offers about 55 channels for $50/month.

 Sling TV encourages users to buy a digital antenna because it doesn’t have as many local stations as other services.

-If you want to cut the cord, I suggest that you make a list of the networks that are most important to you and search for them using the chart below to see which streaming TV service has all of your must-have channels.
+If you want to cut the cord, I suggest that you make a list of the networks that are most important to you.
+Then you should search using the chart below to see which service has all of your must-have channels.